awslabs/aws-crypto-tools-test-vector-framework/features/0000-framework.md

 vectors to understand the manifests described in subsequent features.

-This should represent trivial overhead: we would need to write some amount of code for each language to handle the test vectors anyway, and this framework lets us define a consistent way of handling those test vectors.
+This should represent trivial overhead: we would need to write some amount of code for each language to handle the test vectors anyway and this framework lets us define a consistent way of handling those test vectors while remaining simple to process.